 Women with epispadias who are pregnant may have more difficulty carrying their baby to term than other women because of differences in their pelvises and other organs.
 The gynecologist/obstetrician may decide to monitor pregnant women with epispadias more often and more carefully.

 Treatment is surgical in all cases.
 The main goal of surgery for the exstrophy is closure of the abdominal wall and formation of a bladder, if one can be salvaged.
 The spacing or width of the pelvis can can be abnormal in cases of exstrophy, called diastasis, and surgery to rotate and join the halves of the pelvis often takes place in infancy.

-Epispadias is caused by malformation of the embryonic genital turbercle and cloacal membrane sometime in the 5th or 6th week of pregnancy.
-It is not related to Hypospadias, which is thought to be a hormonally moderated defect of penile formation and closure of the urethal plate which takes place about 8 weeks after conception.
+Epispadias is caused by malformation of the embryonic genital tubercle and cloacal membrane sometime in the 5th or 6th week of pregnancy.
+It is not related to hypospadias, which is thought to be a hormonally moderated defect of penile formation and closure of the urethal plate which takes place about 8 weeks after conception.

-Estimates are that epispadias with exstrophy occurs about once every 30,000 births, isolated epispadias without exstrophy 1 in 120,000, and isolated epispadias in females once in 500.000.
+Estimates are that epispadias with exstrophy occurs about once every 30,000 births, isolated epispadias without exstrophy once in 120,000, and isolated epispadias in females once in 500,000.

 Epispadias can also occur in females, where it is manifested as a split clitoris and displacement of the urinary meatus.

 Epispadias is always a part of the exstrophy complex, but can also occur as an isolated birth difference in a child with an otherwise normal bladder, pelvis, and abdominal wall.